torproject/tor/doc/HACKING/ReleasingTor.md

     0.2.2.23-alpha" (or whatever the version is), and we select the date as the date in the ChangeLog.

+5. Double-check: did the version get recommended in the consensus yet?
+Is the website updated?
+If not, don't announce until they have the up-to-date versions, or people will get confused.

-5. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).
+6. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).

    Post the changelog on the blog as well.
 You can generate a